2027 수특 영독연 1강 변형문제 (1-6번)

 Most people would say that they ____ the Sun will rise tomorrow.

-However, can ____ call this a certainty?
+____ can we call this a certainty?

-The most reasonable prediction on that ____ was that it would be an average day, like so many days before it, not that a massive wave was going to destroy many thousands of lives; tragically, such was the case.
+The most reasonable prediction on that day was that ____ would be an average day, like so many days before it, not that a massive wave was going to destroy many thousands of lives; tragically, such was the case.

 Exercise 6 상황에 대한 수용의 중요성